Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Related Work

 \subsection{VIO/SLAM}

-The traditional visual SLAM framework has matured considerably over the past few decades.
-Monocular SLAM was first solved using an extended Kalman filter (EKF)~\cite{davison2003real, davison2007monoslam}.
 PTAM~\cite{klein2007parallel} is the first keyframe-based multi-thread SLAM system.
 Keyframe-based methods can do optimization with only a few frames, making it a cost-effective method.
 After that, almost all the following SLAM framework runs a real-time local tracking thread, which we call frontend, and a slower global consistency mapping thread, which call backend.

-According to the way of front-end tracking, SLAM can be divided into direct~\cite{engel2017direct, engel2014lsd} and indirect~\cite{mur2015orb, liu2016robust} systems.
-Direct methods require feature points to be extracted and matched and tracked by optimizing reprojection error to estimate motion and results.
-Direct methods directly use pixel intensity in the image to optimize pose and structure by minimizing photometric error.
-There are also systems that use semi-direct tracking methods such as SVO~\cite{forster2014svo, forster2016svo}, which extracts FAST features, tracks features using direct methods, and optimizes camera trajectories and 3D structures using reprojection error from any pixel with non-zero intensity gradients from one frame to another.
+According to the way of front-end tracking, SLAM can be divided into direct~\cite{engel2017direct, engel2014lsd}, indirect~\cite{mur2015orb, liu2016robust}, and semi-direct~\cite{forster2014svo, forster2016svo} systems.
 In the SLAM framework, the backend maintains a global map of points and keyframes.
 ORB-SLAM is one of the most outstanding indirect method SLAM frameworks in the last decades.
-The back-end of ORB-SLAM preserves the relationship between all corresponding keyframes and continuously optimizes both map points and keyframes by local bundle adjustment and global bundle adjustment.
+The back-end of ORB-SLAM preserves the relationship between all corresponding keyframes and continuously optimizes both map points and keyframes by bundle adjustment.
 In recent years, with the promotion of low-cost IMU, VINS has been widely used.
 A VINS (visual-inertial system)~\cite{qin2018vins, mourikis2007multi, Geneva2020ICRA} usually consists of a small sliding window as frontend and combined with a lightweight pose-graph-based backend, which will not save the correspondence of keyframes and only optimize the keyframe poses through loop closure.
 In this work, to better verify our methods, we implement our method both in a full backend of ORB-SLAM3 and a lightweight backend of VINS.